-The following types of manuscripts can be considered for peer-reviewed publication in Atmospheric Chemistry and Physics (ACP) and its discussion forum Atmospheric Chemistry and Physics Discussions (ACPD): research articles, review articles, technical notes, commentaries, and special issue introduction or overview articles as detailed below.
+The following types of manuscripts can be considered for peer-reviewed publication in Atmospheric Chemistry and Physics (ACP): research articles, ACP Letters, review articles, technical notes, measurement reports, commentaries, and special issue overview articles as detailed below.

-- Technical notes report new developments, significant advances, or novel aspects of experimental and theoretical methods and techniques which are relevant for scientific investigations within the scope of the journal.
-The manuscript title must clearly reflect the technical nature of the manuscript and should start with "Technical Note:".
+- Technical notes are peer-reviewed publications that report new developments, significant advances, or novel aspects of experimental and theoretical methods and techniques that are relevant for scientific investigations within the scope of the journal.
+These can also include developments or assessments of new or improved emission inventories, or the development of numerical algorithms for the interpretation of atmospheric data (such as statistical methods and machine learning).
+The title must clearly reflect the manuscript type and start with "Technical note:".
 For manuscripts focused on the development, intercomparison, and validation of measurement instruments and data processing techniques, we recommend submission to the EGU interactive open-access journal Atmospheric Measurement Techniques (AMT).
 For manuscripts focused on the development and description of numerical models and model components, we recommend submission to the EGU interactive open-access journal Geoscientific Model Development (GMD).

-- Peer-reviewed comments continue the discussion of published papers beyond the limits of immediate interactive discussion.
+- Commentaries continue the discussion of published papers beyond the limits of immediate interactive discussion.
 They will usually refer to papers published in ACP, but may refer to papers published in other journals if satisfactory justification is given.
-They undergo the same process of peer review, publication and interactive discussion as articles and technical notes, and they are equivalent to the peer-reviewed comments in traditional scientific journals.
+They undergo the same process of peer review, publication and interactive discussion as research articles and other manuscripts, and they are equivalent to the peer-reviewed commentaries in traditional scientific journals.
 The manuscript title should start with "Comment on" or "Reply to".

-- In addition to the above manuscript types, special issues may include an introduction article or an overview article or both.
-Introduction articles outline the motivation and background, and overview articles synthesize and summarize the findings of the special issue papers.
-The manuscript title must clearly reflect the relation to the special issue and should start with "Introduction:" or "Overview:".
+- Overview articles synthesize and summarize the findings and conclusions of the papers published in a special issue.
+The manuscript title must clearly reflect the relation to the special issue and start with "Overview:".